ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 You can customize your website testing in the following ways:

-* Limit your testing to specific website categories (such as news media and human rights content);
+* Limit your testing to **specific website categories** (such as news media and human rights content);
-* Only test websites you care about;
+* Only test **websites you care about**;
-* Test your own list of websites;
+* Test **your own list**;
-* Test *all* URLs in the (relevant) [Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists) (rather than testing a random selection of websites in 90 seconds).
+* Test *all* URLs in the ([relevant](https://ooni.org/support/faq/#which-websites-will-i-test-for-censorship-with-ooni-probe)) [Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists) (rather than testing a random selection of websites in 90 seconds);

 The following sections explain how you can do each of the above.

 ### Testing specific website categories

-When you tap “Run” in the OONI Probe app, you test websites from the [global](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv) and (relevant) [country-specific Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists).
+When you tap “Run” in the OONI Probe app, you test websites from the [global](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv) and ([relevant](https://ooni.org/support/faq/#which-websites-will-i-test-for-censorship-with-ooni-probe)) [country-specific Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists).

-These websites have been categorized based on [31 standardized categories](https://github.com/citizenlab/test-lists/blob/master/lists/00-LEGEND-new_category_codes.csv).
+These websites have been categorized based on [30 standardized categories](https://ooni.org/get-involved/contribute-test-lists/#what-are-test-lists).
 These categories range from news media, culture, and human rights issues to more provocative or objectionable categories, like pornography (the latter are included because they are more likely to be blocked, enabling the detection of censorship techniques adopted by ISPs).

-By default, all 31 categories are enabled in the OONI Probe mobile app to encourage the testing of more diverse websites, enhancing the possibility of discovering more forms of website censorship.
+By default, all 30 categories are enabled in the OONI Probe mobile app to encourage the testing of more diverse websites, enhancing the possibility of discovering more forms of website censorship.

-But if you don’t feel comfortable testing all 31 categories of websites (particularly if they include content that is illegal, provocative, or objectionable in your country), or are only interested in testing certain types of content (such as news media), you can limit your OONI Probe testing to the website categories of your choice.
+But if you don’t feel comfortable testing all 30 categories of websites (particularly if they include content that is illegal, provocative, or objectionable in your country), or are only interested in testing certain types of content (such as news media), you can limit your OONI Probe testing to the website categories of your choice.

 **Step 1.** Tap **Settings** in the bottom navigation bar of your OONI Probe mobile app.